fbpx

 The first thing to do is leverage your network.
 Let others know that you can now help them and their family with life insurance, and make it easy to share your information.

-Secondly, plug into your IMO’s training & marketing programs to find out how you can kick start your book of business.
+Secondly, check your IMO’s training and marketing programs to find out how you can kick-start your book of business.

-In the beginning, we recommend that you keep your day job and sell life insurance on the side.
+Initially, we recommend keeping your day job and selling life insurance on the side.
 This removes unnecessary pressure and enables you to focus on building a sustainable business.